RustFestEU/rustfest-soon/_posts/2015-08-21-hello-world.markdown

 [![Bashy The GNUnicorn](/img/sprites/logo.png)](/img/sprites/logo-big.svg)

-As you might know, Unicorns are the love children of ponies and narwhales – with the very visible central, spiral horn on the forehead as a well known charactaristic.
+As you might know, Unicorns are the love children of ponies and [narwhals](https://en.wikipedia.org/wiki/Narwhal) – with the very visible central, spiral horn on the forehead as a well known charactaristic.
 Unlike popular believe, when such a unicorn has an affair with a gnu – the resulting GNUnicorn doesn't have one or three horns but the usual two gnu horns.
 A GNUnicorns horns, however, are spiral and colorful like the rainbow.

 _Bashy_, despite the name, isn't a very aggressive animal, but rather prefers open _discourse, collaboration and communication_.
 Traits, very common among GNUnicorns in general.